lhaig/pslogreader/README.md

 ## Copyright
-GPLv2
-Copyright (c) 2012 Lance Haig.
+Copyright (c) GPLv2.
 See LICENSE.txt for details.